People on the walk at Park Champ de Mars by the Eiffel Tower in Paris. France

 Why go?
 This historic Parisian market takes its name from the Enfants Rouges (Red Children) orphanage, which was built in the 16th century and closed down just before the revolution.
 We recommend Enfants du Marché, but don’t expect starched white tablecloths, veggie-friendly options, and discrete service: more of a market counter than a restaurant, food is enjoyed standing at the bar (there’s no ceiling, so expect to be chilly in winter) and accompanied by the charismatic and cheeky presence of Michael Grosman, maître d', sommelier, and winner of Best Host in Paris at the Time Out Food and Drink Awards.
 Chef Shunta Suzuki’s hearty, meaty dishes are as delightful as they are pricey: think iconic Groix mussels in a gorgonzola sauce, tempura brains (don’t be afraid), and more.

-Don’t miss: The market is located in the Marais, one of our top picks for places to stay in Paris, so once you’ve paid l’addition, take a stroll around the area.
+Don’t miss: You’re slap bang in the middle of the Marais, one of our top picks for places to stay in Paris, so once you’ve paid l’addition, take a stroll around the area.

 Advertising